 GMAT 700 to 720 and beyond…

 Two weeks into our preparation, on her first GMAT Prep Test, Lauren scored a 760!
 Q48 V47.
 A true GMAT superhero!
-Five days later her second GMAT prep: 780!
-50Q 49V.
+Five days later her second GMAT prep: 780 GMAT Score with a 50Q 49V.
 The next test, Exam Pack 1: 780 again, 50Q 49V.
 Improving the 700 to a 720 would have been a victory so we didn’t put any pressure on breaking through the 99th percentile.
 Still, there’s always that hope.
-G-day: 780, Q50 V49.
+G-day: a 780 GMAT score, Q50 V49.
 The first student to match my highest GMAT score.
 Some months later she got in contact about her admissions results.
 In absolutely everywhere: Harvard, Stanford, Wharton… Good job Lauren!